xinwenfu/VChat_KSTET_Multi/README.md

 Now that we have all the necessary parts for the creation of a exploit we will discuss what we have done so far (the **exploit.py** files), and how we can now expand our efforts to gain a shell in the target machine.
 ### Exploitation
 #### Stack Space
 1. We know from one of our previous runs of `mona.py` (`!mona findmsp`) that we have a very limited amount of space following the overwritten return address we use in the *EIP* register.
-As we have done in previous exploits we will preform a short relative jump to the start of the buffer so we can use the sixty six bytes that precede our return address for our first stage shell code.
+As we have done in previous exploits we will preform a short relative jump to the start of the buffer so we can use the 66 bytes that precede our return address for our first stage shell code.

-   1. Set a breakpoint at the `JMP ESP` instruction as we did in the previous section
+   1. Set a breakpoint at the `JMP ESP` instruction as we did in the previous section.

 		<img src="Images/I17.png" width=600>

-   2. Run the [exploit3.py](./SourceCode/exploit3.py) program till a overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.
+   2. Run the [exploit3.py](./SourceCode/exploit3.py) program till an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.

 		<img src="Images/I18.png" width=600>